chrisjameslennon/mm/docs/_pages/settings.md

 **Share by default**
 In this mode new domain users will automatically have the
 ```#voyzu shared``` contacts label
- created for them.
+ created for them and will have access to all domain shared contacts.
 You can later remove a user's access to this folder in the 'users' screen.

 **Don't share by default**
 In this mode new domain users will not have access to the